-Welcome To the Department of Chemical Engineering at the University of New Hampshire
+Welcome To the Department of Chemical Engineering AND BIOENGINEERING at the University of New Hampshire

 With UNH positioned as one of a select group of Land, Sea and Space Grant Colleges, our students are presented with a wealth of research opportunities at both graduate and undergraduate levels of study.
-Our science buildings offer state of the art laboratories, departmental computer clusters and advanced classroom spaces.
+Our science and engineering buildings offer state-of-the-art laboratories, computing facilities, and advanced classroom spaces.

 The Department of Chemical Engineering and Bioengineering offers students B.S., M.Eng., M.S., and Ph.D. degrees in Chemical Engineering as well as B.S. degree in Bioengineering.
 Besides the B.S. degree in Chemical Engineering, the department offers three options in the areas of bioengineering, energy, and environmental engineering in Chemical Engineering program.
 Our award winning faculty has a long standing commitment to teaching excellence.
 All of our professors are researchers, who balance instruction and research in the classrooms and in the labs.